Operating Expense: A Complete Guide for Philippine Business

 4. Marketing and advertising costs

 Marketing and advertising costs include expenses for campaigns, ad placements, and brand promotions, which are crucial for business growth.
-While it may seem tempting to cut these costs, an optimized marketing strategy ensures a better operating expense ratio by targeting effective channels.
+While it may seem tempting to cut these costs, an optimized marketing strategy ensures the profit performance indicator by targeting effective channels.

 For instance, digital marketing can often reach a broader audience at a lower cost than traditional methods like TV ads.
 Striking the right balance between different media can maximize reach without overspending.